raviqqe/vim-lastplace/README.md

 ## Configuration
-You can configure what file types to ignore by setting g:lastplace_ignore in your vimrc.
+You can configure what file types to ignore by setting g:pastplace_ignore in your vimrc.
 By default it is set to:

-        let g:lastplace_ignore = "gitcommit,gitrebase,svn,hgcommit"
+        let g:pastplace_ignore = "gitcommit,gitrebase,svn,hgcommit"

 Folds are automatically opened when jumping to the last edit position.
 If you do not like this behavior you can disable it by putting this in your vimrc:

-        let g:lastplace_open_folds = 0
+        let g:pastplace_open_folds = 0

 ## Installation
-Thanks to [David Rabel](https://github.com/NoreSoft)'s hard work, you can install vim-lastplace from debian-testing:
+Thanks to [David Rabel](https://github.com/NoreSoft)'s hard work, you can install vim-pastplace from debian-testing:

-    apt-get install vim-lastplace
+    apt-get install vim-pastplace

-You can also use [pathogen.vim](https://github.com/tpope/vim-pathogen) or other plugin managers to install and use vim-lastplace.
+You can also use [pathogen.vim](https://github.com/tpope/vim-pathogen) or other plugin managers to install and use vim-pastplace.

     cd ~/.vim/bundle
-    git clone git://github.com/dietsche/vim-lastplace.git
+    git clone git://github.com/dietsche/vim-pastplace.git

 ## Miscellaneous
 This plugin is complete and stable.
 Please do not be afraid to try it even